davinci26/Codigo-Network/README.md

  - [Ganache-cli](https://github.com/trufflesuite/ganache-cli)

  Smart contract libraries used in the project will be added to the contracts folder.

+ This project is merely a combination of existing solutions developed by the open source community.
+Thus it would be disrespectful not to thank the developing teams of the projects used in the dependencies.

 ## How to contribute ##
 Any comments/suggestions/improvements are highly appreciated.
 However, until the project is submitted for grading no pull requests will be accepted.